OmniAssistBench

 Leaderboard

 OmniAssistBench requires candidate models to be capable of processing videos along with the corresponding audios.
-All models are graded using our LLM-as-a-Judge pipeline on a 0 - 5 scale.
+Models are graded using our LLM-as-a-Judge pipeline on a 0 - 5 scale.
+Reported scores have been normalized to 0-100.

 Please refer to the Github page for detailed evaluation pipeline and example codes.

-# Model Size Frames Basic Tier Advanced Tier Real Cases Overall (/5.0) Percentage (%)
+# Model Size Frames Basic Tier Advanced Tier Real Cases Overall (/100)

 â–ºClick here to expand for detailed sub-task level evaluation results.